Across the water to the west of the main island of Luzon, Palawan is another island group made up of more than 1,700 islands and islets.

 Just outside Coron town, on the island of Busuanga, a natural hot spring is a great place to unwind after a busy day and offers a chance to mingle with the town’s people.

-For those looking to explore further afield, the area offers excellent island hopping and opportunities for solitude and snorkelling.
+For those looking to explore further afield, the area offers excellent island-hopping and opportunities for solitude and snorkeling.